aranyaksamui/ml-playground/README.md

 # ML Playground

-This repository is a compilation of my go-to testing and learning Machine Learning projects and notebooks.
+This repository is a compilation of my go-to learning and experimenting with Machine Learning projects and notebooks.
 It serves as an all-in-one machine learning testing and playground environment.

 ## Repository Structure